Does marriage or divorce affect a will?

 If your situation is complex or you'd prefer tailored legal advice about your particular estate planning needs, we can connect you with licensed lawyers who specialise in wills and estate law.
 Only a licensed lawyer can provide legal advice specific to your circumstances and help you make decisions with confidence.

-Starting with our AI assistant is a helpful first step to clarify your thinking.
+Some people begin with the AI assistant as a way to clarify their thinking at an early stage.
 If you then decide you need professional support, we're here to help you find the right lawyer for your needs.

 Not sure what to ask?